jasonsbeer/Amiga-N2630/README.md

 Before installing, it is necessary to determine if you have an early, non-cost reduced motherboard.
 If your motherboard is marked "Made In Germany" and "(C) 1986 Commodore" on the left side of the board, you have a non-cost reduced Amiga 2000 board, designated "A2000" in this documentation.
 An example of a non-cost reduced Amiga 2000 motherboard can be see [here](http://amiga.resource.cx/photos/a2000,1).
 In the event you have an non-cost reduced "A2000" motherboard, you must remove the Motorola 68000 processor from the Amiga 2000 motherboard and place a jumper at J302 of the N2630.
 Unfortunately, it is not possible to run in Motorola 68000 mode on these early revision motherboards.
 All other Amiga 2000 motherboards are designated "B2000" and should leave the Motorola 68000 in place.

 ## 68030 Mode
+By default, the N2630 starts in 68030 mode.
+When in 68030 mode, all installed RAM and the IDE/ATA device port are active.

 ## 68000 Mode